-Beyond the program price, you will need to spend money on hostels and meals for the whole trip, other times you're traveling on your own, and on your own miscellaneous living expenses.
+Beyond the program price, you will need to spend money on housing during the mini-break if you decide to travel outside of London and meals for entire stay, other times you're traveling on your own, and personal miscellaneous living expenses.

 Does everyone spend about the same amount of extra money, beyond the program price?

 No. Student budgets vary widely.
 Some students live well on the British Studies program for $3,000 more than the program price, because they are careful budgeters and are frugal in making decisions regarding where they want to eat, drink and travel during their WeekendEXPLORE! and mini break periods.
 They also exercise discipline when it comes to their "going out" money.
-Others can spend $4,000 or more beyond the program fee if you factor in the cost of discretionary expenses like para-sailing in the Alps, scuba lessons in the Mediterranean.
+Others can spend $4,000 or more beyond the program fee.

 Do the staff or faculty of the British Studies Program help me manage my budget, so that I can do what I want and not come home having spent beyond my means?

 Yes.
-Our program orientation looks closely at your budget challenges and helps every student to set up a good budget that will allow for an affordable and well-planned "dream" summer in Europe.
+Our program orientation looks closely at your budget challenges and helps every student to set up a good budget that will allow for an affordable and well-planned "dream" summer in Britain.

 Are there scholarships or other "free money" opportunities out there to help me finance this program?

 Yes, but these are competitive and usually award small amounts of money only.
 Talk to your home institution's financial aid counselor for help here, but also do your research online to widen the net you are casting as you look for scholarships.
 Each year there are a wide array of scholarships to go unfunded because nobody applied for the money.
 Look, find, apply, get!
 You can start your search for additional scholarships by visiting: www.studyabroadfunding.org, www.studyabroad.com/scholarships, www.iie.org/students.